sciris/sciris/README.md

 ## Installation and Run Instructions

-### Linux Systems
+### Installing on Linux Systems

 [needs to be written...]

-### Windows Systems
+### Installing on Windows Systems

 #### Initial Build of the Client

-After cloning or pulling this repo, the following steps start up the app:
+After cloning or pulling this repo, use following steps start up the do the initial build of the app:
-* `cd bin`
+* `cd user_interface`
-* `win_first_build` does the initial `npm install` (which can take a few minutes) and then does the initial build.
+* `npm install` builds the Node modules the app uses.
+This step can take a few minutes to complete.
+* `npm run build` generates the build version of the app.

 #### Running Using the Build Version

 * `cd bin`
 * `win_buildrun` brings up the server hosting both the client / UI and server-side code.
-* Now you can go into your browser and navigate to http://localhost:8080 .
+* Now you can go into your browser and navigate to http://localhost:8080.
-You may possibly need to refresh/reload, but you should see the button when the app is up.
+You may possibly need to refresh/reload, but you should see the UI when the app is up.
 * Use `Ctrl-C` to end the Twisted session, taking down the server.
 (You can answer `n` to the "Terminate batch job" query.)